-Animal Volunteer Work UK: Here are some of the animal volunteer work opportunities working with animals that are offered in our guide.
-For hundreds more opportunities in many Animal Welfare Organisations worldwide refer to our Volunteering with Animals Ebook available to purchase via this website or Amazon.
+Animal Volunteer Work UK: Here are some of the animal volunteer work opportunities working with animals that are offered in the ebook.
+For hundreds more opportunities in many Animal Welfare Organisations worldwide, please refer to the Volunteering with Animals Ebook available to purchase via this website or Amazon.
 All our students receive a free copy upon enrolment.

 Volunteer jobs with animal welfare organisations can vary from helping with kennel duties, assisting with fund raising events, carrying out wildlife surveys, or working on specific projects.
 The Volunteer with Animals Ebook Guide gives direct links to animal welfare and rescue charities that offer a range of interesting volunteering opportunities - there are an amazing variety of voluntary jobs available.
 Many animal charities exist on limited funds and therefore voluntary workers are much needed and appreciated.

-Many volunteers study a relevant online course whilst volunteering.
+Many volunteers study an online animal care course whilst volunteering.

 Ashbourne Animal Welfare was established in 1988 and is dedicated to the rescue and re-homing of stray and unwanted cats and dogs.
 They provide neutering and veterinary care before re-homing.
 Volunteer assistance required.